jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Project criteria for usage
   1. The JdbcTemplateMapper has no concept of relationships.
-When an insert/update is issued, only that model gets inserted/updated.
+When an insert/update/query is issued, only that model gets inserted/updated/queried
-  2. Camel case model properties are mapped to underscore case columns in database table.

 ## Example code